tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 “I have a possible 131 at the Crawford farm.
 Requesting EMS and backup.
 I am heading there, expected ETA ten minutes.”

 This was standard operating procedure, but I knew that Claysville’s only other officer was at the other end of the county.
 Probably facedown, drunk as a skunk at Tater’s bar.
 I was speaking to no one, and I would be alone until the ambulance arrived.
-With how far out the Maysville hospital was, that would likely be at least an hour.
+With how far out the nearest hospital was, it would likely be at least an hour.

 I slid on my cap and ran to my cruiser.